MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-csharp.md

 ms.topic: quickstart
 ms.date: 01/04/2019
 ms.author: bryanla
+#Customer intent: As a an application developer, I want to learn how to list labels in the MIP SDK, so that I can use the SDK APIs to apply labels later on.
 ---

 # Quickstart: List sensitivity labels (C#)

-This Quickstart shows you how to use the MIP File API, to list the sensitivity labels configured for your organization.
+This Quickstart shows you how to use the MIP SDK File API to list the sensitivity labels configured for your organization.

 ## Prerequisites